Grayscale image of a robotic arm in a clean, modern environment.

 Medical record review plays a vital role in bolstering legal claims, ensuring accurate medical care, and facilitating informed decisions in insurance claims.
 Here’s how they help:

 • Provides proof of injury: In personal injury claims, attorneys should prove that the individual sustained injuries requiring treatment and ongoing care, with proof.
 Medical charts will have traces of the onset and progression of symptoms, and the treatments administered.
-Record reviews pick out the vital evidence from these charts to establish the existence of injuries.
+Record reviews pick out vital evidence from these charts to establish the existence of injuries.

 • Establishes causation: Evidence in medical records can prove the direct link between the victim’s injury and the incident in question.
 A thorough record review can identify the facts that link the injury and the subject incident, increasing the chances of a plaintiff-favored verdict.